It’s cold. It’s dark. It’s sad. Weeknight services in the middle of February only get so cheerful.

 All of the piety of the season, the music, the liturgy, the fasting, they acknowledge the reality of the collapse of hope in this world, the destruction hiding in all of our secrets we’re so rightly ashamed of, and the brokenness of humanity that just seems to be spiraling downward.

 All that stuff sounds depressing, but Lent isn’t about you.
 Lent is about Jesus, for you.
 The season isn’t a chance to wallow in self-pity.
 It’s about a God whose love for you is so overpowering and reckless that He would follow you down into the pit.
 He would take human flesh for you on Christmas to stand between you and everything you’re afraid to acknowledge.
 This Jesus collects every single hurt and every last sin, every sleepless night and every reason things are broken.
 He carries them for us.
-Until He is completely swallowed up by them, and our last great enemy death would level Him.
+He is completely swallowed up by them, and our last great enemy death levels Him.
 Lent is about a God who would dare to die for sinners.
 Lent is about the cross.

 The truth is, if all we’ve done in lent is make you sad, we’ve failed.
 Lent is about the cross.
 It’s a horrible, beautiful sight.
 It looks like hope.
 It looks like salvation.
-It looks live love.
+It looks like love.
 Lent is about pointing a broken people toward the truth of the cross.
 Not just a cross waved in front of your face until you feel empathy towards a guy up there, but the cross held before our eyes that points us to something stronger than every enemy we face.
 This cross is love that takes action and shape.
 This cross actually saves us.